Organic-Games/gm-organic-text-engine/README.md

 # **Organic Text Engine**
-**An easy and customizable text engine for GameMaker:Studio 2**
+**An easy and customizable text engine for GameMaker**
 ## **Install**
-The text engine comes as a package for GMS2.
+The text engine comes as a package for GameMaker.
 Simply create a project, click on the Tools menu, and click *Import Local Package*.
 Select the *OrganicTextEngine.yymps* file you downloaded.
 The package includes an object named ```obj_textengine``` and a script named ```text_engine_print```.
 ## **Usage**
 ### **Making Text**